Professor and Thomas F. Carney Scholar

-Professor Renee Jones has served as the Associate Dean for Academic Affairs at BC Law since 2018.
+Professor Renee Jones served as the Associate Dean for Academic Affairs at BC Law from the 2018-2019 through 2020-2021 academic year.
 She teaches and writes in the areas of corporate and securities law.
 Her courses include Corporations, Securities Regulation, Startup Company Governance and Financial Regulation.
 She received her AB from Princeton University’s School of Public and International Affairs and her J.D. (cum laude) from Harvard Law School.
 In 2005-2006, she was the Eugene P. Beard Faculty Fellow in Ethics at Harvard University’s Edmond J. Safra Foundation Center for Ethics.
 Professor Jones is a member of the Academic Advisory Board of the Institute for Law and Economic Policy (ILEP) and the Governing Committee of the Massachusetts Medical Malpractice Reinsurance Plan.
 She is a member of the American Law Institute and has served as the Co-Chair of the Securities Law Committee of the Boston Bar Association.
 She received the Faculty Award for Inspirational Achievement from the Boston College Law Business & Law Society in 2010.

 Professor Jones’s scholarship focuses on corporate governance and the federal-state relationship in corporate regulation.
 She also writes about the impact of enforcement practices on corporate ethics and integrity.
 Her recent article, The "Unicorn Governance Trap," published in the University of Pennsylvania Law Review Online, highlights the risks posed by the increasing number of unicorns (private companies valued at $1 billion or more) to investors, employees, consumers and society.
 Professor Jones recently testified on this topic before the Subcommittee on Investor Protection, Entrepreneurship, and Capital Markets of the House Financial Services Committee and the Securities and Exchange Commission’s Investor Advisory Committee.
 Professor Jones is a frequent commentator on corporate and securities law issues.
 She has appeared at conferences at law schools and professional societies across the country and abroad.